metova/MetovaTestKit/README.md

 ## Testing Exceptions

-You can use Metova Test Kit to assert that code that should not throw exceptions doesn't.
-Without MTK, this would result in the entire test suite crashing.
-With MTK, this is just a failed test, and you still get to run the rest of the test suite.
+You can use MetovaTestKit to assert that code that should not throw exceptions doesn't.
+Without MetovaTestKit, this would result in the entire test suite crashing.
+With MetovaTestKit, this is just a failed test, and you still get to run the rest of the test suite.

 ```swift
 MTKAssertNoException {